Understanding

 Homeostasis

-The automatic self-regulation of man to maintain the normal state of the body under a variety of environmental conditions
+automatic self-regulation of man to maintain the normal state of the body under a variety of

 Hypercapnia